 - a)The Jockeys to ride in the JRA races must enter and stay in the Jockey’s Quarter at the racecourse designated by the JRA by 9:00 PM on the previous day of that race meeting day.
 (For the Japan Cup, the Jockeys must stay at accommodation facilities designated by the JRA from 9:00 PM on the previous day of the race.)
 This is done to uphold the integrity of racing.

 - b)A Jockey must ride in a race carrying the officially announced weight.
-A safety vest is mandatory and 1.0 kg allowance will be applicable.
-For example, if the announced weight is 57 kg, the Jockey has to ride the horse at the weight of 58.0 kg.
+The safety vest is mandatory and 1.0 kg allowance will be applicable.
+For example, if the announced weight is 57.0 kg, the Jockey has to ride the horse at the weight of 58.0 kg.

-- c)A jockey must ride in a race with a safety vest and helmet listed in the International Agreement on Breeding, Racing and Wagering (Article 27, Appendix 10 bis).
+- c)A jockey must ride in a race with the safety vest and helmet approved by the Steward of the Meeting.

 - d)The JRA may require the random selection of several Jockeys on race day to take and pass a urine test for prohibited substances (stimulant drugs, marijuana, narcotics, psychotropic drugs, β2 stimulant, β2 blocker and diuretics etc.) or a breath test for alcohol.

 - e)Only padded whips whose pad is longer than 17cm and width is no fewer than 2cm nor more than 4cm can be used in Race.
 Also a whip which is 77 cm (approximately 30 inches) or longer is prohibited from being used in races.

 - a)JRA will not be responsible for horse insurance and connections are advised to make their own insurance arrangements for horse.